Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Preliminaries

 Note that for any physically ``meaningful'' belief update, the inequality $P_{k+1}\preceq \hat{P}_{k+1}$ should be satisfied, as the posterior uncertainty $P_{k+1}$ should be ``smaller'' than the prior uncertainty $\hat{P}_{k+1}$.
+The posterior uncertainty is smaller because incorporating the information of a measurement $y_{k+1}$ never increases the uncertainty.
 In the sequel, we say that a transition from $b_k$ to $b_{k+1}$ is \emph{lossless} if the inequality $P_{k+1}\preceq \hat{P}_{k+1}$ is satisfied.
 If the transition from $b_k$ to $b_{k+1}$ is lossless, the formula \eqref{eq:info_gain1} takes a non-negative value and hence it can be used in the definition of a (directed) distance from $b_k$ to $b_{k+1}$.
 However, in order for the shortest path problem on a Gaussian belief space $\mathbb{B}$ to be well-defined, the distance function must be well-defined for arbitrary pairs $(b_k, b_{k+1})$.
 To generalize \eqref{eq:info_gain1} to pairs $(b_k, b_{k+1})$ that are not necessarily lossless, we adopt the following definition:

 Notice that for any given pair $(P_k, P_{k+1})$, \eqref{eq:d_info_general0} takes a non-negative value, and \eqref{eq:d_info_general0} coincides with \eqref{eq:info_gain1} if the transition from $b_k$ to $b_{k+1}$ is lossless.
 To see why \eqref{eq:d_info_general0} is a natural generalization of \eqref{eq:info_gain1}, consider a two-step procedure $\hat{P}_{k+1}\rightarrow Q_{k+1}\rightarrow P_{k+1}$ to update the prior covariance $\hat{P}_{k+1}$ to the posterior covariance $P_{k+1}$.
 In the first step, the uncertainty is ``reduced'' from $\hat{P}_{k+1}$ to $Q_{k+1}(\preceq \hat{P}_{k+1})$.
 The associated information gain is $\frac{1}{2}\log\det \hat{P}_{k+1}-\frac{1}{2}\log\det Q_{k+1}$.
 In the second step, the covariance $Q_{k+1}$ is ``increased'' to $P_{k+1}(\succeq Q_{k+1})$.
 This step incurs no information cost, since the location uncertainty can be increased simply by ``forgetting'' the prior knowledge.
 The optimization problem \eqref{eq:d_info_general0} is interpreted as finding the optimal intermediate step $Q_{k+1}$ to minimize the information gain in the first step.